ltfschoen/justopensource/README.md

 	* Identity
 * Software build and execution

+#### Constraints

+* The team will request review of the Feasibility Study by JUST Open Source Stiftung.
+This will be a hold-point where the team will stop further work until confirmation is received as to whether they wish the team to proceed further or not.

 ### Methodology

 Plans to achieve our research/analysis objectives include:

-* Sept 2024 - Nov 2024
+* Stage 1
 	* Establishment, as described in the associated sub-section of the "Definition and Measurement of Success" section.
-	* Design Algorithm Theories from Specifications, as described in the associated sub-section of the "Definition and Measurement of Success" section.
-	* Research/Analysis, Case Studies, and Optioneering, as described in the associated sub-section of the "Definition and Measurement of Success" section.
+	* Research, Case Studies, and Optioneering, as described in the associated sub-section of the "Definition and Measurement of Success" section.
 	* Reporting, as described in the associated sub-section of the "Definition and Measurement of Success" section.
 	* Feedback from Stakeholder Group #1, as described in the associated sub-section of the "Definition and Measurement of Success" section.
-* Dec 2024 - Feb 2025
+* Stage 2
-	* Research/Analysis, Case Studies, and Optioneering, as described in the associated sub-section of the "Definition and Measurement of Success" section.
+	* Plan for Data Analysis, as described in the associated sub-section of the "Definition and Measurement of Success" section.
 	* Reporting, as described in the associated sub-section of the "Definition and Measurement of Success" section.
 	* Feedback from Stakeholder Group #1, as described in the associated sub-section of the "Definition and Measurement of Success" section.
-* Mar 2025 - May 2025
+* Stage 3
+	* Data Collection, as described in the associated sub-section of the "Definition and Measurement of Success" section.
-	* Feasibility Studies, as described in the associated sub-section of the "Definition and Measurement of Success" section.
+	* Data Analysis, as described in the associated sub-section of the "Definition and Measurement of Success" section.
 	* Reporting, as described in the associated sub-section of the "Definition and Measurement of Success" section.
 	* Feedback from Stakeholder Group #1, as described in the associated sub-section of the "Definition and Measurement of Success" section.
-* June 2025 - Aug 2025
+* Stage 4
+	* Publications, as described in the associated sub-section of the "Definition and Measurement of Success" section.
 	* Reporting, as described in the associated sub-section of the "Definition and Measurement of Success" section.
-	* Publications, as described in the associated sub-section of the "Definition and Measurement of Success" section.
+	* Feedback from Stakeholder Group #1, as described in the associated sub-section of the "Definition and Measurement of Success" section.
 	* Marketing, as described in the associated sub-section of the "Definition and Measurement of Success" section.
-	* Feedback from Stakeholder Group #1, as described in the associated sub-section of the "Definition and Measurement of Success" section.
-	* Publications, as described in the associated sub-section of the "Definition and Measurement of Success" section.
 	* Presentations, as described in the associated sub-section of the "Definition and Measurement of Success" section.
 	* Feedback from Stakeholder Group #2, as described in the associated sub-section of the "Definition and Measurement of Success" section.

 ### Timeline

 Below is a brief explanation of the milestones/roadmap and expected deliverables
-* Sep 2024 - Nov 2024
+* Stage 1 - Sept 2024 - Dec 2024
+	* Establishment
+	* Research, Case Studies, and Optioneering
+	* Reporting
+	* Feedback from Stakeholder Group #1
-* Dec 2024 - Feb 2025
+* Stage 2 - Jan 2024 - Apr 2024
+	* Plan for Data Analysis
+	* Reporting
+	* Feedback from Stakeholder Group #1
-* Mar 2025 - May 2025
+* Stage 3 - May 2025 - June 2025
+	* Data Collection
+	* Data Analysis
+	* Reporting
+	* Feedback from Stakeholder Group #1
-* June 2025 - Aug 2025
+* Stage 4 - July 2025 - Aug 2025
+	* Publications
+	* Reporting
+	* Feedback from Stakeholder Group #1
+	* Marketing
+	* Presentations
+	* Feedback from Stakeholder Group #2

+The team will endeavour to try to complete the milestones sooner whereever possible, and shall notify the JUST Open Source Stiftung team as soon as possible in case of unforeseen circumstances arising that may cause delays.

 ### Budget

 The grant funds will be split between Luke Schoen and Sven Buschbeck.

 Additional costs are anticipated to include:
 * Access to research journals and scientific studies for information and data collection
 * Access to research real-world entities
 * Access to online educational courses

-Monthly budget breakdown:
+Budget breakdown:

-* Sep 2024 - Nov 2024 - €5,000
+* Stage 1 - €5,000
-* Dec 2024 - Feb 2025 - €5,000
+* Stage 2 - €5,000
-* Mar 2025 - May 2025 - €5,000
+* Stage 3 - €5,000
-* June 2025 - Aug 2025 - €5,000
+* Stage 4 - €5,000

 Total requested amount: €20,000

 Note:
 * Software and hardware costs are already minimised since both Luke Schoen and Sven Buschbeck already each have performant hardware.
 * Open-source software shall be used as a priority to further minimise costs.
 If doing so will impact the quality of deliverables or risk jeapardising achievement of milestones then the team will notify JUST Open Source Stiftung.

 ### Additional Funds